Kanchanaburi and the Death Railway,

 Waking up in a sleepy Bangkok around 5.30 am is something I should do more often; because the best pictures with the best light are usually at sunrise and sunset.
 The rhythm of a sleepy city in the morning is just as fascinating as the sunsets excitement of a night to come…

-The trip was about to take 4 and 1/2 hours, so settling in to the 3rd class wagon with open windows and some ceiling fans, you get a bit dirty from the diesel but I prefer that to the Siberia cold -25° Celsius in a first class!
+The trip was about to take 4 and 1/2 hours, so settling into the 3rd class wagon with open windows and some ceiling fans.
+You get a bit dirty from the diesel, but I prefer that to the Siberian cold in a first class wagon!

 The Burma Railway, also known as the Death Railway, the Burma–Siam Railway, the Thailand–Burma Railway and similar names, was a 415-kilometre railway between Ban Pong, Thailand, and Thanbyuzayat, Burma, built by the Empire of Japan in 1943 to support its forces in the Burma Campaign of World War II.
 This railway completed the rail link between Bangkok, Thailand and Rangoon, Burma (now Yangon).
 The line was closed in 1947, but the section between Nong Pla Duk and Nam Tok was reopened ten years later in 1957.

 Between 180,000 and 250,000 South-east Asian civilian labourers (rōmusha) and about 61,000 Allied Prisoners of War (POW) were subjected to forced labour during its construction.
 About 90,000 civilian labourers and more than 12,000 Allied prisoners died.